What is gambling?

 - Friends who gamble

-- Parents who are frequent or problem gamblers (genetic or modeling behavior)
+- Parents who are frequent or problem gamblers (genetic and/or environmental)

 - Being an athlete (attracted to competition)